Hewlett-Packard: 2013–2015

 On December 31, 2013, HP revised the number of jobs cut from 29,000 to 34,000 up to October 2014.
 The number of jobs cut until the end of 2013 was 24,600.
 At the end of 2013 the company had 317,500 employees.
 On May 22, 2014, HP announced it would cut a further 11,000 to 16,000 jobs, in addition to the 34,000 announced in 2013.
 Whitman said: "We are gradually shaping HP into a more nimble, lower-cost, more customer and partner-centric company that can successfully compete across a rapidly changing IT landscape."

 During the June 2014 HP Discover customer event in Las Vegas, Whitman and Martin Fink announced a project for a radically new computer architecture called The Machine.
 Based on memristors and silicon photonics, it was supposed to come into commercialization before the end of the decade, and represented 75% of the research activity in HP Labs at the time.

 On October 6, 2014, HP announced it was going to split into two separate companies to separate its personal computer and printer businesses from its technology services.
 The split, which was first reported by The Wall Street Journal and confirmed by other media, resulted in two publicly traded companies on November 1, 2015: Hewlett Packard Enterprise and HP Inc. The split was structured so that Hewlett-Packard changed its name to HP Inc. and spun off Hewlett Packard Enterprise as a new publicly traded company.
 Whitman became chairman of HP Inc. and CEO of Hewlett Packard Enterprise, Patricia Russo became chairman of the enterprise business, and Dion Weisler became CEO of HP, Inc.

-On October 29, 2014, Hewlett-Packard announced their new Sprout personal computer.
+On October 29, 2014, Hewlett-Packard announced its new Sprout personal computer.